-The cost for attending the Maxwell in Washington Semester Program includes a $500 administrative fee, your tuition, a $4,080 program fee for housing, and your own personal expenses.
+The cost for attending the Maxwell in Washington Semester Program includes a $500 administrative fee, your tuition, a $5,000 program fee for housing plus a $200 refundable housing deposit, and your own personal expenses.

 Any Federal, State, Private or Institutional Financial Aid you receive can be applied towards the cost (this includes federal work study, if you are selected for the one work study position available on this program).